hyperifyio/gnd/docs/concat-syntax.md

 The syntax of the `concat` operation is:

 ```
-concat [destination] value1 value2 ...
+[ $destination ] concat value1 value2 ...
 ```

-The `destination` is optional.
+The `$destination` is optional.
 If omitted, the result is assigned to the special slot `_`.
 At least one value must be provided.

 When the first value is a string, all other values are stringified and appended in order:

 ```
-let firstName "Alice"
+$firstName let "Alice"
-let lastName "Johnson"
+$lastName let "Johnson"
-concat fullName firstName " " lastName
+$fullName concat $firstName " " $lastName
 ```

 This results in `"Alice Johnson"` stored in `fullName`.